dogue/jottem/README.md

 #### Future commands

 Jottem currently displays a `rebuild` command and a `tag` command.
 The tag command is not yet implemented.
 Tags can be added using the `-t` flag when creating a note, but are not yet fully implemented (no search yet).
-The rebuild command is not yet implemented but will be used later for rebuilding the index should decide to move your root folder or otherwise need to resync the index with the note files on disk.
+The rebuild command is not yet implemented but will be used later for rebuilding the index should you decide to move your root folder or otherwise need to resync the index with the note files on disk.

 ## Configuration